katmarcin/election-analysis/README.md

 # election-analysis

 ## Project Overview
 A Colorado Board of Education employee has given us the following tasks to complete the election audit of a recent local congressional election.
+Our purpose is to compile this data to present to then present it to the employee in a manner that is concise and accurate.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.